Finastra Hackathon Official Rules – (the “Official Rules”)

 o must not include third party trademarks, or copyrighted music or other material unless the Maker has permission to use such material;

-o must not infringe on any third party’s intellectual property, including featuring names and images of people without their permission.
+o must not infringe on any third party’s intellectual property, or privacy rights, including featuring names and images of people without their permission.

 5. SUBMISSION MODIFICATIONS